MPMc-Git/McGitNotes/mc-git-kb/docs/index.md

 [//]: # ( Literal translation: "The Book of Information greets you." )

+!!! success "Welcome"
-**Welcome** to the McKB, where I store as much information as I can muster.
+   ...to the McKB, where I store as much information as I can muster.
 Most of it's technical, but check out the menu!
 I do have a bunch of curiosities, so expect the menu to expand randomly.

 !!! note "Updates"
-    Adding Tags to help searches!
+    Adding Tags to help searches!<br>
     - See tops of pages for Tags

-<p></p>

 !!!example "Hashtags You May See Me Use"
     \#McKB #AlwaysBeCurious #BattleTested #ExpertGeneralist #TechMerc #OpenSource<br>